jconnjackson/PyDockerDb2i/README.md

 # DB2 for i Docker Query Tool

-A simple Docker-based tool for connecting to IBM DB2 for i (AS/400) and executing SQL queries.
+A simple Docker-based tool for connecting to IBM DB2 for i (sometimes called an "AS/400") and executing SQL queries.
+Meant to be used as boiler code for projects that require this.

 ## Quick Start